Skip to main content

 The Steps

-1. To add a business property, click the + Create New button at the top left corner and then click Property under the Rentals section.
+1. To add a business property, click the Create New button at the top of the main menu.
+Then under the Rentals section, click Property.

 3. Click Finish at the end of the wizard.